Systems that saturate the Margolus-Levitin quantum speed limit: Systems saturating the Margolus--Levitin quantum speed limit

 \subsection{Systems in mixed states that saturate the Margolus--Levitin quantum speed limit}

-If a system with Hamiltonian $H$ evolves between two states with fidelity $\delta$ in a time $\tau$ that saturates the Margolus--Levitin quantum speed limit~\eqref{eq: the QSL}, then the following statements hold for its initial state $\rho$: \begin{itemize} \item[(i)] The support of $\rho$ is contained within the direct sum of two eigenspaces of $H$. \end{itemize}
+If a system with Hamiltonian $H$ evolves between two states with fidelity $\delta$ in a time $\tau$ that saturates the Margolus--Levitin quantum speed limit~\eqref{eq: the QSL}, then the following statements hold for its initial state $\rho$: \begin{itemize} \item[(i)] The support of $\rho$ is contained within the sum of two eigenspaces of $H$. \end{itemize}

-Since the populations of the energy levels are conserved, the system effectively behaves as a two-level system, possibly with degenerate levels.
-Let the corresponding energies be $E_0$ and $E_1$, with $E_0$ denoting the lower of the two.
+Since the populations of the energy levels are conserved, the system effectively reduces to a two-level system, possibly with degenerate levels.
+The lower of the two populated energies is $E_0$, and we denote the other energy by $E_m$.

 \begin{itemize} \item[(ii)] Every normalized eigenvector of $\rho$ with a nonzero eigenvalue can be written in the form specified in Eq.~\eqref{eq: the pure state}. \end{itemize}

 This property implies---and is in fact equivalent to---the statement that all eigenstates of $\rho$ with nonzero eigenvalues share the same expected energy, and that each evolves between states with overlap $\delta$ in a time $\tau$ that saturates the Margolus--Levitin bound.
 Giovannetti \emph{et al.}~\cite{GiLlMa2003} noted this as well, assuming the validity of the Margolus--Levitin quantum speed limit for pure states.
 Their argument, however, relied on numerical evidence concerning the function $\alpha$.
 In contrast, we obtain the same result here using only analytically established properties.